barlavi1/DB4AI4BioDiversity/README.md

 ## TO DO - maybe?
 - add a filter - a user can **query - get** only his data
-- add
+- UI (tkinter or similar) for data transformation.
-- UI (tkinter) for data transformation.
+- WEB UI